mozilla-services/iprepd-nginx/README.md

 --                   infrastructure. (defaults to disabled) --    statsd_host - Host of statsd collector.
-Setting this will enable statsd metrics collection --    statsd_port - Port of statsd collector. (defaults to 8125) --    statsd_buffer_size - Statsd buffer table length at which stats should be sent to --                         the collector. (defaults to 100) -- client = require("resty.iprepd").new({
+Setting this will enable statsd metrics collection --    statsd_port - Port of statsd collector. (defaults to 8125) --    statsd_max_buffer_count - Max number of metrics in buffer before metrics should be submitted --                              to statsd (defaults to 100) -- client = require("resty.iprepd").new({
   url = "http://127.0.0.1:8080",